YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 ```

 Below, we show the predictive distribution of an AttnLNP trained on samples from RBF, periodic, and noisy Matern kernel GPs, again viewing the predictive as the number of observed context points is increased.
 Here too, the model is trained with NPVI.
-(SHOULD WE PUT THESE SIDE BY SIDE WITH A MODEL TRAINED WITH NPML?
-MIGHT BE A LITTLE MUCH HERE, BUT I THINK IT COULD BE HELPFUL TO HAVE THESE COMPARISONS.)

 ```{figure} ../gifs/AttnLNP_single_gp.gif
 ---